-Half million Malawians on free AIDS drugs: presidentJune 28th, 2013 in HIV & AIDS /
+Half million Malawians on free AIDS drugs: presidentJune 28, 2013 in Medicine & Health / HIV & AIDS

 Malawi is distributing free AIDS drugs to half a million people after years of nationwide HIV tests by the poor southern African nation, President Joyce Banda said Friday.